 I remember when the adorable girl in grammar school who lived down the block and had the beautiful curls arranged just so and the expensive clothes I lusted for committed suicide.
 I remember in junior high school a girl who seemed so sweet, easy going, and well-liked having a nervous breakdown.
 I remember the popular, high school cheerleader whose parents turned out to be psychologically abusive and distant.
 I remember in college…, at work…, as a wife…, as a mother…, as a senior…, and on and on.
 It was the same at every stage of my life.

 Take another gander, folks.
-All those people you’re looking at and coveting have their problems, negatives, bad times, too, just like you.
+All those people you’re looking at and coveting have their problems, negatives, and bad times, too, just like you.
 You don’t get to cherry-pick.
 You take their whole package or none.
-So, in carefully inspecting the entire life of the envied one, would you trade theirs for yours?
+So, after carefully inspecting the entire life of the envied one, would you really trade yours for theirs?

 I was discussing this concept with a friend not long ago, and she reminded me, “Be careful what you wish for.”
 That’s so easy to forget.
 When you long for another’s life to replace your own, take a deeper look with a strong magnifying glass.
 Yours may start to seem a whole lot better than you thought.

 Please forward my blog to anyone who might be interested and post it on your Facebook, Twitter and other social media.
 To reprint any material, contact me for permission at: email@example.com.
 If you want to be automatically notified when I post a new blog, click on the “Follow” button in the upper right corner of this page and fill in the information.
 To read my other blog posts, scroll down on this page or click on “Recent Posts” or “Archives” under the Follow button.
 To opt out of receiving this blog, contact me at the aforementioned email address, let me know, and I’ll remove you from the list.